mounirMimir/MiEnum/README.md

 # MiEnum
 a simple enum module for luau. nothing crazy, just makes working with enums cleaner and type-safe.

-**v2.0.0** — adds scoped enums and fixes error reporting to always point at your code.

 ---

 ## what it does